 In the last week, I have been examining some historic pictorial evidence of the vegetation atop Nandi Hills .
-It forced me to research the people behind it.
-The key person involved was Colin Mackenzie, who had a strange interest in the history of mathematics, who in his youth worked on a biography of John Napier, the man who is considered to have discovered (or invented?) the idea of logarithms in arithmetic computations.
-One of Napier's successors wanted Mackenzie to study the possibility that logarithms were in use among Hindu mathematical traditions.
+It forced me to research the people behind the pictures.
+The key person involved was Colin Mackenzie, who had a strange interest in the history of mathematics and worked on a biography of John Napier, the man who is considered to have discovered (or invented?) the idea of logarithms in arithmetic computations.
+One of Napier's kin wanted Mackenzie to study the possibility that logarithms were in use among Hindu mathematicians.
 When this sponsor died, another relative bought Mackenzie a commission with the Madras Engineers.
 Setting off from the Outer Hebrides ("Farthest Hebrides"!), he arrived in Madras on 2 September 1783 and was never to return home, dying in Calcutta on 8th May 1821.
 Working in the army during tumultuous times, he quickly forgot the biography project, but retained an interest in antiquities and kept careful notes, had illustrations made and collected artefacts as he travelled around southern India.
 During the campaign against Tipu Sultan, he had illustrations made of the scenery around and among them is a picture of "Nandidrug" made in 1791 probably by Captain Thomas Sydenham.
 His interest in surveying the land and collecting information led to him being chosen for the new position of "Surveyor General".

 [A side effect of the research was a bit of improvement of the Wikipedia biography of Colin Mackenzie.]

 |"Nandidrug" (1791) from the Mackenzie collection, British Library|